haniravi/nito/Notes.md

 After some tests (w/o the keyboard) I decided that 4 layers will be enough.

-Those layers are presented below
+Those layers are described below.

 ### Key legend